josephsl/wintenApps/readme.md

 * When minimizing windows (Windows+M), "pane" is no longer announced (noticeable if using Insider Preview builds).
 * Certain dialogs are now recognized as proper dialogs.
 This include Insider Preview dialog (settings app) and new-style UAC dialog in build 14328 and later.
 * Time picker announcement works in non-English locales.
+* Appearance/close of suggestions for certain search fields (notably Settings app) is announced via sounds.

 ## Alarms and clock